drexed/lite-ruby/docs/ENUMERABLE.md

 `multiple`
 ------
-returns the multiplication of a collection of numbers.
+Returns the multiplication of a collection of numbers.

 ```ruby
 [].multiple      #=> 0